lindeloev/mcp/README.md

 [![Coveralls status](https://codecov.io/gh/lindeloev/mcp/branch/master/graph/badge.svg)](https://coveralls.io/r/lindeloev/mcp)

-Hierarchical Bayesian inference of Multiple Change Points (MCP) between Generalized Linear Segments - and the parameters in those segments.
-Under the hood, `mcp` takes an abstract representation of linear segments and turns it into [JAGS](https://sourceforge.net/projects/mcmc-jags/) code.
-The rest of the package ensures seamless compatibility with your favorite Bayesian packages, including `tidybayes`, `bayesplot`, `coda`, and `loo`.
+Bayesian inference of Multiple Change Points (MCP) between Generalized Linear Segments - and the parameters within those segments.
+Under the hood, `mcp` takes a formula-representation of linear segments and turns it into [JAGS](https://sourceforge.net/projects/mcmc-jags/) code.
+The rest of the package leverages the power of `tidybayes`, `bayesplot`, `coda`, and `loo` to make change point analysis easy and powerful.

-You can see the roadmap for the immediate future under [issues](https://github.com/lindeloev/mcp/issues).
-Expect breaking changes in the API until version 1.0.
-All feedback is welcome, positive or negative or constructive.
-Please raise issues here or contact me elsewhere, e.g., [@jonaslindeloev](https://twitter.com/jonaslindeloev) on Twitter or via mail at firstname at lindeloev.dk.

 # Install